afilbert/valheim-toggle-movement-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 1.3.0 Add auto-jump feature and many improvements and tweaks
+  * Add label to vanilla Auto-run setting in both Gameplay and Accessibility menus that concisely describes the hover text
+  * Add config that allows character movement to continue even after Esc key is pressed
+  * Add config that allows the mod sprint behavior to function like the vanilla auto-run, which detoggles when character comes to a halt or runs out of stamina
+  * Add logic that allows the mod play nicely with the vanilla Auto-run setting (and vice versa)
+  * Refactor config to reduce redundant/overlapping config setting.
+Removes OverrideGameAutorun, which can be achieved through combo of other config
+  * Fix bug that prevented mod config keymappings changes (changing from defaults of `T` or `CapsLock`) from taking effect until the Reset Controls button was pressed in game settings
+  * Fix bugs that triggered character movement or behavior while in chat, inventory, and/or build/repair menus
 * 1.2.0 Detoggle auto-run by default if at low stam when attacking, with configurable stam threshold
   * Ashlands combat proves challenging with mod enabled without this config option, as stamina gets pinned to zero indefinitely while attacking hordes of mobs
 * 1.1.0 Add config to only toggle sprinting when auto-running, and/or allow auto-running while in inventory